Playing at the Edge:

 Formats & proposals:

 We invite you to submit proposals that explore “playing at the edge” across different areas in society, from private companies to open public arenas and cultural institutions, from kindergarten to universities, from places of work to places of leisure.
 In essence, everywhere people work, learn and live are possible spaces for play, and we want to investigate what it means and how it might unfold.

-The theme is a lens through which we investigate ways of thinking and talking about play: through conversations, workshops, dance, drawing and – most importantly – through play.
-We insist that the festival must be a safe and inclusive space for a diverse community of people, where failure is just an opportunity to learn, where taking risks is less intimidating, and where you feel comfortable playing with strangers.
+The theme is a lens through which we investigate ways of thinking and talking about play: through conversations, workshops, dance, drawing ect. and – most importantly – through play.
+We insist that the festival must be a safe and inclusive space for a diverse community, where participatory and interactive formats can flourish, and where failure and risk taking is just an opportunity to learn, and where you feel comfortable playing with strangers.

-Proposals could be for workshops, paper and panel presentations, maker-spaces, concerts, or take a variety of other explorative forms.
-Proposals should be no longer than 300 words and describe the core theme(s) of your contribution.
+Proposals could be for workshops, paper and panel presentations, maker-spaces, artworks, concerts, or take a variety of other explorative forms.
+Proposals should be no longer than 2000 characters and describe the core theme(s) of your contribution.
 How will you encourage participants to think and talk about play – and how will you inspire them to play?
-As part of your proposal, please inform us about the minimum requirements for your session (materials, tools, technologies, space), but please also consider what you can bring yourself and how you can keep it simple.
-Additionally, we ask you to include a short bio of 50-75 words of each person facilitating the session along with a photo (for the description on our website).
+Additionally, we ask you to include a short bio of each person facilitating the session.

 Submission & deadlines: